trans1212/blog/content/infographics/skycoin-digest-Stand-for.md

 +++
-title = “Skycoin Digest: So… what do you stand for?“ tags = [
+title = "Skycoin Digest: So… what do you stand for?" tags = [
-    “Skycoin Digest“,
+    "Skycoin Digest",
     "Infographics",
 ]
-date = "2018-01-26”
+date = "2018-01-26"
 categories = [
     "Infographics",
 ]